strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

 published: false
 ---

 As the temperature gets warmer the LoopBack team is spending this summer releasing hot deliverables.
 In June we focused on various enhancements such as releasing version 2.0.0 of `@loopback/build`, replacing `strong-docs`, and improving `@loopback/testlab`.
 We also focused on authentication, inclusion of related models, and other improvements.
-You can see the [June milestone](https://github.com/strongloop/loopback-next/issues/3035) for an overview of what we have worked on.
-If you're interested in what we're working on next, you can check out the [July milestone](https://github.com/strongloop/loopback-next/issues/3241).
-Read more for the details of what we worked on in June.
+You can see the [June milestone](https://github.com/strongloop/loopback-next/issues/3035) for an overview of what we have worked on, and read on for more details.

 <!--more-->